 Studying biology at Durham University means you will benefit from state-of-the-art tailor-made buildings that feature modern teaching facilities to enhance your learning experience.

 You will have access to the latest technology for a variety of aspects of biology including:

 You will also have the advantage of having extensive woodlands and a botanic garden close by, perfect for fieldwork opportunities.

-(The Times and The Sunday Times Good University Guide 2019)
+for Biological Sciences (The Times and The Sunday Times Good University Guide 2020)

 for world-leading research impact (Research Excellence Framework 2014)